MCV-Software/socializer/doc/manual.md

 * Documentation: opens up this file, where you can read some useful program concepts.
 * Check for updates: every time you open the program it automatically checks for new versions.
 If an update is available, it will ask you if you want to download the update.
 If you accept, the updating process will commence.
 When complete, Socializer will be restarted.
 This item checks for new updates without having to restart the application.
 * Changelog: opens up a document with the list of changes from the current version to the earliest.
+* Open logs directory: Opens windows explorer in the logs directory, useful to include your logs in a bug report.
+* Open config directory: Opens Windows explorer in your config directory.
 * Report an error: opens up a dialogue box to report a bug by completing a small number of fields.
 Pressing enter will send the report.
 If the operation doesn't succeed the program will display a warning.

 ## Keyboard shortcuts

-Socializer includes some keyboard shortcuts, available from any buffer (except empty buffers and conversations).
+Socializer includes some keyboard shortcuts, available from any buffer.
 Here you have the list of the available shortcuts:

 * Enter: Execute the default action for the focused item.
 It may be opening a post, view friends added by someone else, view audio details or opening an user profile.
-* Control + Enter: Play audio.
-* Control + Shift+Enter: pause audio playback.
-* F5: Decrease volume by 5%.
+You need to be in the items list for using this key.
-* F6: Increase volume by 5%.
+* Alt+Up/down: Increase and decrease audio volume by 5%.
+* Control+P: Play/pause.
+If this is the firt time you press this keystroke, it will automatically play all items present in the focused buffer or in your audios.
+* control+Shift+P: Play all audio tracks.
+If the currently focused buffer does not contain audio items, it will play all items present in your audios buffer.
+* Alt+Left: Play the previous song.
+* Alt+Right: Play the next song.

 ## configuration